freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/quality-assurance-projects/issue-tracker.md

         throw new Error(err.responseText || err.message);
       }
     }'
-  - text: When I `GET` from `/api/issues/{projectname}`, I can filter my get request by also passing along any field and value in the query(ie. `/api/issues/{project}?open=false`).
-I can pass along as many field/value pairs as I want.
+  - text: You can send a `GET` request to `/api/issues/{projectname}` and filter the request by also passing along any field and value as a URL query (ie. `/api/issues/{project}?open=false`).
+You can pass one or more field/value pairs at once.
     testString: 'async getUserInput => {
       try {
         let test_data = {